KillingSpark/rustysd/redesign.md

     * RwLock around the unit status

 The status needs it's own RwLock so other threads can check the status of the unit while it is being started/stopped.
 Else checking of a units status can be blocked by (for example) long running ExecPreStart processes.
+This needs special care to work properly without deadlocks though.
+See the
+`Locking` paragraph.

 The unitset exposes functions to start/stop/add/remove units which deal with the whole dependency walking.
 The units themselves will only deal with their own stuff.
 E.g. when a service unit gets told to start it starts, without checking dependencies again.
-This needs special care to work properly though.
-See the
-`Locking` paragraph.

 To start a unit only the Immutable config and the mutable state are necessary (additionally the fdstore is necessary too).